futres/futres_website/content/biosketch2020.md

 <p>
 <a href="https://academic.oup.com/jmammal/article/90/6/1449/901095">Here’s a paper on ecomorphology in small mammals</a>
 <p>
-<a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0146221">And here’s a fun paper on rhinoceros arthritis over the last 50 million years</a>
+And <a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0146221">here’s a fun paper on rhinoceros arthritis over the last 50 million years</a>
 <p>
    </td>
   </tr>